Michigan Wolverines football: Carr years (1995–2007)

-Rich Rodriguez (2008–2010)
+Rodriguez years (2008–2010)

-Following Carr's retirement, Michigan launched a coaching search that ultimately saw Rich Rodriguez lured away from his alma mater, West Virginia.
+Following Carr's retirement, Michigan launched a national coaching search that ultimately saw Rich Rodriguez lured away from his alma mater, West Virginia.
 Rodriguez's arrival marked the beginning of major upheaval in the Michigan football program.
 Rodriguez, a proponent of the spread offense, installed it in place of the pro-style offense that had been used by Carr.
 The offseason saw significant attrition in Michigan's roster.
 The expected starting quarterback Ryan Mallett departed the program, stating that he would be unable to fit in a spread offense.
-Starting wide receivers Mario Manningham and Adrian Arrington both decided to forgo their senior seasons and enter the NFL Draft.
+Starting wide receivers Mario Manningham and Adrian Arrington both decided to forgo their senior seasons and enter the NFL draft.
 Michigan lost a good deal of its depth and, when the 2008 season began, was forced to start players with very little playing experience.
 The 2008 season was disappointing for Michigan, finishing at 3–9 and suffering its first losing campaign since 1967.
-Michigan also missed a bowl game invitation for the first time since 1974.

-The week before the 2009 season began, the Detroit Free Press accused the team of violating the NCAA's practice time limits.
+Michigan also missed a bowl game invitation for the first time since 1974.The week before the 2009 season began, the Detroit Free Press accused the team of violating the NCAA's practice time limits.
 While the NCAA conducted investigations, Michigan won its first four games, including a last second victory against its rival Notre Dame.
 The season ended in disappointment, however, as Michigan went 1–7 in its last eight games and missed a bowl for the second straight season.

 Rodriguez's final season began with new hope in the program, as Robinson was named the starting quarterback over Forcier.
 Robinson led the Wolverines to a 5–0 start, but after a defeat to Michigan State at home, the Wolverines finished the season 2–5 over their last seven games.
 Michigan did, however, qualify for a bowl game with a 7–5 record, and clinched its bowl berth in dramatic fashion against Illinois, with Michigan winning 67–65 in three overtime periods.
 The game was the highest combined scoring game in Michigan history, and saw Michigan's defense give up the most points in its history.
 Michigan was invited to the Gator Bowl to face Mississippi State, losing 52–14.
 The Michigan defense set new school records as the worst defense in Michigan history.
 In the middle of the season, the NCAA announced its penalties against Michigan for the practice time violations.
 The program was placed on three of years probation and docked 130 practice hours, which was twice the amount Michigan had exceeded.

 Rodriguez was fired following the bowl game, with athletic director Dave Brandon citing Rodriguez's failure to meet expectations as the main reason for his dismissal.
 Rodriguez left the program winless against rivals Michigan State and Ohio State and compiled a 15–22 record, the worst record of any head coach in Michigan history.